ternaustralia/cmrset-examples/tds-examples/README.md

 ## TERN Data Services Code Examples

-These examples allow you to download the CMRSET Actual Evapotranspiration products from the TERN Data Services Catalogue as Cloud-Optimized GeoTIFF's.
+These examples allow you to download the CMRSET Actual Evapotranspiration product archive from the TERN Data Services Catalogue as <a href="https://www.cogeo.org/" target="_blank">Cloud-Optimized GeoTIFF's</a>.

 The two implementations we provide here are:

 1. **PowerShell:** a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
-    [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2) runs on Windows, Linux, and macOS.
+    <a href="https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2" target="_blank">PowerShell</a> runs on Windows, Linux, and macOS.
-    Windows PowerShell also comes installed [by default](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7.2) in every Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.
+    Windows PowerShell also comes installed <a href="https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7.2" target="_blank">by default</a> in every Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.

 2. **Python:** an interpreted, object-oriented, high-level programming language with dynamic semantics.
-    This makes [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
+    This makes <a href="https://en.wikipedia.org/wiki/Python_(programming_language)" target="_blank">Python</a> very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
     Python also runs on Windows, Linux, and macOS.

 ### Script Parameters